davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

     .. index:: target("dlmzb") function attribute, PowerPC

-    Generate code that uses (does not use) the string-search dlmzb instruction on the IBM 405, 440, 464 and 476 processors.
+    Generate code that uses (does not use) the string-search :samp:`dlmzb` instruction on the IBM 405, 440, 464 and 476 processors.
 This instruction is generated by default when targeting those processors.